fireblocks/fireblocks-network-link/v2/openapi/README.md

 Based on the response, Fireblocks platform will use the endpoints specific to each component to discover the specific capabilities for each component.

+Note that the `crosstransfers` component is used to define the capabilities for on-ramp, off-ramp, and bridging without specifying a concrete account.
+The actual transfers are executed using the **omnibus account**, which implies the capabilities of that account.

+For individual accounts (customer accounts), the capabilities are defined in the `crosstransfersOnRamp`, `crosstransfersOffRamp`, and `crosstransfersBridging` components.
+So it is possible to have different capabilities for different customer accounts.

 ## Mandatory endpoints